Ninlawat-Puhu/RTM-SLP/README.md

 ![Architecture](assets/architecture.png)

 ## Demo
-We provide qualitative examples to demonstrate the effectiveness of the proposed method in generating expressive sign pose sequences.
-The visualization compares the generated poses from the baseline autoregressive model and our proposed framework against the ground-truth sign sequences.
+We provide qualitative demonstrations of the generated sign pose sequences produced by the proposed framework.
+Each visualization contains two synchronized skeleton sequences for direct comparison between the generated output and the reference motion.

+- **Left skeleton:** Ground-truth pose sequence extracted from the original sign language video.
+- **Right skeleton:** Generated pose sequence predicted by our proposed method.

 The demonstrations are organized into two sign language production configuration: